-- Variable costs;
+- Variable costs:

 - Operating costs; and

 - Depreciation of fixed assets.

-To calculate permissible sales revenue ($R{permissible}$), on the basis of justified costs and justified return (pursuant to subsection 71 (51) of the Act), the Competition Authority uses the following formula:
+To calculate permissible sales revenue (R{permissible}), on the basis of justified costs and justified return (pursuant to subsection 71 (51) of the Act), the Competition Authority uses the following formula:

-$$R{permissable} = VC + OC + DFA + JR$$ , where:
+$$R{permissable} = VC + OC + DFA + JR + SF$$ , where:

-- R{permissable} is the permissible sales revenue;

-- VC is the variable costs;

-- OC is the operating costs;

-- DFA is the depreciation of fixed assets; and

-- JR is the justified return.
+- R{permissable} is the permissible sales revenue; - VC is the variable costs; - OC is the operating costs; - DFA is the depreciation of fixed assets; and - JR is the justified return - SF supervision fee (0,2% permissible sales revenue).